Here’s what D.C. Visitors can do during the Coronavirus Pandemic

 All sporting events have been cancelled, including the chance to see the Washington Nationals, 2019 World Series Champs, throw their first pitch of the season.
 The NBA’s Washington Wizards and the NHL’s Washington Capitalshave cancelled their seasons.
 Colleges, including Georgetown University, American University and the University of Maryland, have sent students home, and cancelled all sporting events.
 Major League Soccer’s DC United andWashington Spirit have suspended matches temporarily.

 Performing arts venues like The Kennedy Center and Ford’s Theatre have ceased programming, citing the need to protect visitors, staff and the general population from the outbreak.
 The Anthem, 9:30 Club and Lincoln Theatre are closed.

+The most anticipated event of the year, the Cherry Blossom Festival has been cancelled.
 The Washington DC Convention Center has ceased holding events.
 The festival grounds and events at RFK Stadium have shut down.
 Many churches are shut temporarily, so check each website for specific information.
 The D.C.
 Streetcar has ceased operating,

 All restaurants, bars and gyms are closed in Maryland and the District of Columbia.
 If you want to order food, you can take it back to your hotel or eat in the many parks that remain open in the region.

 The Metro subway and buses continue to operate but are limiting service.
 The National Park Service has closed all the memorials and monuments on the National Mall as well as the nearest subway stops.
 Check the website for more information NPS.gov/locations/dc